MILAN CBA SUMMER SCHOOL

 • Participants can enter as many visits as they are interested in (even just one);

-• All the cultural tours will be in English;
+• The guided walking tour will be in English;

 SCIENTIFIC COMMITTEE

-Prof Massimo Florio (University of Milan), Silvia Vignetti (CSIL),
+Prof Massimo Florio (University of Milan/CSIL), Silvia Vignetti (CSIL),

 ORGANISING COMMITTEE